 When it comes to frequency, there is no one size fits all.
 The goal is to have your teeth and gums checked often enough to prevent mouth problems which lead to overall health problems.
 Issues like cavities and gum disease cause pain and tooth loss.
 Both can be avoided and managed with regular dental visits.

-The bacteria in your mouth are serious opportunists that can cause damage without you realizing it until the damage is severe.
+The bacteria in your mouth are serious opportunist that can cause damage without you realizing it until the damage is severe.
 Plaque is a potentially harmful bacterial film that is constantly forming on your teeth and gums.
 This sticky, colorless substance eats away at your enamel which causes cavities.

 Tartar or calculus is the hardened form of plaque not removed often enough.
-The formation of tartar irritates your gums much like a splinter irritates your hand.
+The formation of tartar irritates your gum much like a splinter irritates your hand.
 Once the splinter is removed the inflamed surrounding area heals.
 Once the tartar is removed the surface of the tooth is smoother and easier to keep clean.

 Tartar can only be removed by a dental hygienist or dentist using special instruments.
 Even the most diligent brusher and flosser can not remove plaque once it turns to tartar.

 An important part of a dental exam is the oral cancer screening.
-When found in the early stages of development, oral cancer patients have an 80 to 90% survival rate.
+When found in the early stages of development, oral cancer patients can have an 80 to 90% survival rate.

 Oral cancer can affect your lips, cheek lining, gums, tongue, hard palate (roof of mouth) and the area under the tongue.
 The top part of the throat that connects to the soft palate is another area.
 A thorough head and neck exam by your dentist can reveal any lumps or abnormalities.